aadhilcbrenny-mulearn/Codelogo/README.md

-# Coding Club AJCE Logo Generator
+# Coding Club AJCE Logo

 This project contains a **Python script that programmatically generates the official logo for the Coding Club of AJCE** using the **Pillow (PIL)** image library.